-This blog post contains affiliate links.
-Please see disclaimer.
+This blogpost contains affiliate links.
+Please read disclaimer.

 This blog post contains PR-Samples and affiliate links.
 Please see disclaimer.

 If you have been around for some time, you know that „detox“ is a word that drives me nuts.
 That goes a little against zeitgeist, I know, but is funded in my medical training and general skepticism.

 See, your body has numerous ways of getting rid of toxins, and unless you have a medical condition, your liver and kidneys do all the detoxification you need.

 It is sensible though to stop putting potentially harmful stuff into and onto your body, and the experience that you feel better when you stop eating a lot of bad stuff has led to the development of special diets.